ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - [UPDATED] Swarms
     - Instead of using phone as in generation 2.
 The player must watch a TV Show.
 Then becomes active.
     - No Longer last 30 minutes.
 They last a whole day.
-- Berry harvesting
+- Added Berry harvesting
     - You can find berries at harvest them.
     - You can plant berries on soil.
 This makes berries a renewable resource, potentially infinite overtime.
-- Pokemon Contests
+- Added Pokemon Contests
     - Every condition has 4 levels.
 Players are invited to conquer all conditions in Master Rank
     - Mini game that features 4 participants and a Judge.
 Only one Pokemon will be consider the "Coolest" or the most "Beautiful".
     - Multiplayer was possible.